spectrocloud/librarium/content/docs/12.5-palette-cli/10-install-palette-cli.md

 ## Validation

-Verify the Palette CLI is part of your system path by issuing the Palette CLI help command.
+Verify the Palette CLI is part of your system path by issuing the Palette CLI `version` command.

   <br />